 DCA Loan Guarantee Proves Particularly Successful for Women Entrepreneurs

 When USAID/Ethiopia initiated its loan guarantee credit facility in 2009, its principal aim was to mitigate the perceived risk of lending to women entrepreneurs and Diaspora investors.
-Three years later, the facility has proven particularly success for women.
+The facility has proven particularly success for women.
 Since the activity’s inception, over 4 million USD in loans have been extended to both local and Diaspora women borrowers.
 These entrepreneurs run the gamut, from import distributors to garment manufacturers.

 “Due to the availability of a collateral guarantee from USAID, my company was able to access ten times the amount of financing than I would have without the guarantee,” notes the owner of MAKY, a local import and distribution company.
 “The loan allowed me to purchase and distribute materials in mass quantity and to introduce new product lines.”